-FMT\LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities

-(perform action, gather information) necessary for its genuine purpose.

-FMT\LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to
+FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities (perform action, gather information) necessary for its genuine purpose.
+FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to Limited capabilities (FMT_LIM.1)).

-Limited capabilities (FMT\LIM.1)).
 This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle.

-Management: FMT\LIM.1, FMT\LIM.2

-Audit: FMT\LIM.1, FMT\LIM.2

-175 The TOE Functional Requirement "Limited capabilities (FMT\LIM.1)" is specified as follows.

-FMT\LIM.1 Limited capabilities

-FMT\LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced [assignment: Limited capability policy].

-Dependencies: FMT\LIM.2 Limited availability.
+Management: FMT_LIM.1, FMT_LIM.2 There are no management activities foreseen.
+Audit: FMT_LIM.1, FMT_LIM.2 There are no actions defined to be auditable.
+The TOE Functional Requirement "Limited capabilities (FMT_LIM.1)" is specified as follows.
+FMT_LIM.1 Limited capabilities Hierarchical to: No other components.
+FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability policy ].
+Dependencies: FMT_LIM.2 Limited availability.

-176 The TOE Functional Requirement "Limited availability (FMT\LIM.2)" is specified as follows.
+178 The TOE Functional Requirement "Limited availability (FMT\LIM.2)" is specified as follows.

-FMT\LIM.2 Limited availability

-FMT\LIM.2.1 The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced [assignment: Limited availability policy].

-Dependencies: FMT\LIM.1 Limited capabilities.

-Application note: The functional requirements FMT\LIM.1 and FMT\LIM.2 assume that there are two types of mechanisms (limitation of capabilities and limitation of availability) which together shall provide protection in order to enforce the same policy or two mutual supportive policies related to the same functionality.
-This allows e.g. that or conversely

-(i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced

-(ii) the TSF is designed with high functionality but is removed or disabled in the product in its user environment.
+FMT_LIM.2 Limited availability Hierarchical to: No other components.
+FMT_LIM.2.1 The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited availability policy ].
+Dependencies: FMT_LIM.1 Limited capabilities.
+Application note: The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limitation of capabilities and limitation of availability) which together shall provide protection in order to enforce the same policy or two mutual supportive policies related to the same functionality.
+This allows e.g. that (i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced or conversely (ii) the TSF is designed with high functionality but is removed or disabled in the product in its user environment.